tianyu-han-mkt/tianyu-han-mkt.github.io/_pages/research.md

 <br/>

-"The Missing Wage: Consumer Aversion to AI-Generated Products," with Song Lin and Mingduo Zhao, July 2026 (draft available upon request)
+"The Missing Wage: Labor Income and Consumer Aversion for AI-Generated Products," with Song Lin and Mingduo Zhao, July 2026 (draft available upon request)
 <details>
 <summary>Abstract</summary>
 <br>
-(Preliminary) Generative AI produces creative work at a lower cost and often with an indistinguishable quality, yet consumers are willing to pay less for goods labeled AI-made.
-In an incentive-compatible experiment, participants priced T-shirts identical except for a human-versus-AI label.
-The label lowers willingness to pay by \$4.18 (23%) and cuts the labor income consumers believe reaches workers by 29%, yet barely moves perceived seller profit: consumers deem production with AI as a missing wage, not firm enrichment.
-A randomized triple-difference identifies this distributional channel causally: laborer displacement information deepens the penalty by \$1.71, and a promise to redistribute a third of the AI surplus to displaced workers closes three-quarters of that increase.
-Quality beliefs explain more of the AI aversion, but the distributional component reflects a fairness preference: aversion tracks how much consumers care about workers.
-Disclosure is not demand-neutral; firms can recover much of the AI aversion by credibly sharing AI's gains with workers or signaling that the human labor behind their products is compensated.
+(Preliminary) When production shifts to generative AI, the product can stay the same while the wage behind it disappears.
+We show that consumers price this missing wage: beliefs about the labor income a product generates for workers are a component of demand.
+In an incentive-compatible experiment, 5,015 participants price T-shirts identical except for a human-versus-AI label.
+The AI label lowers willingness to pay by $4.18 (23%) and cuts the labor income consumers believe reaches workers by 29%, while barely moving perceived seller profit.
+A randomized triple-difference identifies the channel causally: human laborer displacement information deepens the penalty by $1.71, and a promise to redistribute thirty percent of the AI surplus to displaced workers closes three quarters of that increase.
+The AI-averse preference is distributional: the penalty is concentrated among consumers who place the most weight on workers' welfare, and it responds to restoring the wage in addition to displacement information alone.
+Made-by-AI disclosure is therefore not demand-neutral, but its cost is partly recoverable: firms and platforms can restore such a penalty by credibly sharing AI's gains with the workers it displaces.
 <br>
 <img src="/images/wtp_bar.png" alt="Willingness to Pay by Source Label" style="height: 300px; width: auto;"/>
 <img src="/images/belief_shifts.png" alt="Treatment-Induced Shifts in Wage and Profit Beliefs" style="height: 300px; width: auto;"/>